Extraltodeus/DistanceSampler/README.md

 # DistanceSampler
-Heuristic modification of the Heun sampler using normalized distances.
+Heuristic modification of the Heun sampler using a custom function based on normalized distances.

 No readme yet but you can try already.